z4zzaman/FirstLibary/README.md

 # FirstLibary
-It is a Custom textView
+It is a Custom TextView

 Step 1.
 Add the JitPack repository to your build file